Menzies government (1949–1966): Immigration

 (Lamb) "I have read this, yes."

 (Menzies) "Well if I were not described as a racist I'd be the only public man who hasn't been."

 Aboriginal affairs

 Campaigns for Aboriginal rights gathered pace in Australia during the Menzies era.
 When Menzies assumed office, Aboriginal people were still excluded from voting in Federal elections in Queensland and West Australia.
-In 1949, Parliament legislated to ensure that all Aboriginal ex-servicemen should have the right to vote.
+In 1949, the Menzies Government legislated to ensure that all Aboriginal ex-servicemen should have the right to vote.
 In 1961 a Parliamentary Committee was established to investigate and report to the Parliament on Aboriginal voting rights and in 1962, Menzies' Commonwealth Electoral Act provided that all Indigenous Australians should have the right to enrol and vote at federal elections.

+In 1959, Bill Wentworth put forth a proposal to Cabinet for the establishment of an Australian Institute of Aboriginal Studies, arguing for a more comprehensive approach by the government to recording Aboriginal and Torres Strait Islander peoples and cultures.
+A Cabinet sub-committee was formed in 1960, and appointed anthropologist WEH Stanner to organise a conference to consider ‘the state of Aboriginal studies in Australia.’
+The Institute, now known as the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS), was established by an Act of Parliament in 1964, and set about systematically recording the language, song, art, material culture, ceremonial life and social structure of Aboriginal people.

 In 1963, Yolngu people petitioned Parliament, with the famous Yirrkala bark petitions, after the government excised land from the Arnhem Land reserve, without consulting the traditional owners.